 • Timeline and schedule: Use important interim markers to indicate when the project will be completed.

 • Project financials.
-Project financials are the different ways managers can account for money spent and earned on projects.
+Project financials are how managers can account for money spent and earned on projects.
 One of the most important aspects of financial management is creating and tracking accurate project financials.

 Examples of a Feasibility Study

 A local university was concerned about the state of the science building, which was built in the 1970s.
-School officials sought to determine the costs and benefits of expanding and upgrading the building, given the scientific and technological advances over the past 20 years.
-A feasibility study was therefore conducted.
+Given the scientific and technological advances over the past twenty years, school officials sought to determine the costs and benefits of expanding and upgrading the building.
+Therefore, a feasibility study was conducted.

-School officials looked at several options and weighed the costs and benefits of updating and expanding the science building.
-There were concerns expressed by school officials about the project's cost and public reaction.
+School officials considered several options and weighed the costs and benefits of updating and expanding the science building.
+They expressed concerns about the project's cost and public reaction.
 The proposed new science building will be larger than the current one.
-The community board rejected similar proposals in the past.
+The community board has rejected similar proposals in the past.
 The feasibility study will address these concerns and any possible legal or zoning issues.

 The feasibility study examined the technology requirements of the proposed concept(new science building), the potential benefits for students, and its long-term viability.
-Modernizing the science facility will increase the scientific research potential and ameliorate its modules.
-It also would allure new students.
+Modernizing the science facility will increase the potential of scientific research and ameliorate its modules.
+It also would attract new students.

-The feasibility study proved that the proposed concept was feasible, which allowed for the expansion and modernization of the science building.
-The feasibility study would not have allowed school administrators to know if the expansion plans were feasible without it.
+The feasibility study proved that the proposed concept was feasible, allowing for the expansion and modernization of the science building.
+Without it, school administrators would not have known if the expansion plans were feasible.

 What is the Purpose of a Feasibility Study?

 A feasibility study is an important first step in starting a new business.
 It is a detailed examination of whether or not a proposed business venture is likely to be successful.
-A feasibility study aims to provide information that will help business owners make informed decisions about their new venture.
+A feasibility study aims to provide information to help business owners make informed decisions about their new venture.

 The feasibility study will answer important questions about the proposed business, including: